appsup-dart/openid_flutter_example/README.md

 ## Screens

 ### Issuers list
-The home screen s
-hows a list of known issuers.
+The home screen shows a list of known issuers.
 With the `+`-button, you can add a new issuer.

 ![list of issuers](docs/issuer_list.png)